wp-tooling/simplecolor/readme.txt

 == Copyright ==

-Simplecolor WordPress Theme, Copyright 2020 Uriel Wilson.
+Simplecolor WordPress Theme, Copyright 2020 wp-tooling.
 Simplecolor is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify